JOB OPPORTUNITY NOTICE

 The law clerk will be supervised by LAFLA and based in the main office located at the Ron Olson Justice Center, 1550 W. 8th Street, Los Angeles, CA 90017.

-- Must be a current student enrolled in an ABA-accredited law school;
+- Must be a current law student at ABA-accredited law school;

 - Must be computer proficient; has experience with Word and Excel;